mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 164 - Mixed Indentations/readme.md

 4. Share the rules on all the codebase

-5. Use an IDE like VS Code or WebStorm that doesn't include tabs at all.
+5. Use an IDE like VSCode or WebStorm that doesn't include tabs at all.

 # Context